Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Related Work

-The multiple-objective optimization-based solutions aim to optimize multiple objectives such as model performance, fairness, robustness, etc. These solutions include q-FFL \cite{li2019fair} and FedMGDA+ \cite{hu2022federated}.
-The fairness gain of q-FFL and FedMGDA+ is obtained by sacrificing model performance, so they cannot achieve a better model performance than FedAvg in theory.
+\textbf{Global Model Training Phase: Multiple-objective Optimization-based Solutions.} These solutions aim to optimize multiple objectives such as model performance, fairness, robustness, etc. These solutions include q-FFL \cite{li2019fair} and FedMGDA+ \cite{hu2022federated}.
+Q-FFL reweights the objective—assigning higher weights to clients with poor performance to encourage a more uniform accuracy distribution across clients in FL.
+FedMGDA+ uses multi-objective optimization to obtain a fairer global model and guarantee that the global model converges to Pareto stationary solutions, refraining from sacrificing the performance of any client.
+Nevertheless, the fairness gain of q-FFL and FedMGDA+ is obtained by sacrificing model performance, so they cannot achieve a better model performance than FedAvg in theory.
 For example, when setting the reweighting parameter $q=0$ in q-FFL, it reduces to FedAvg.
 If $q>0$, the model performance of q-FFL is worse than FedAvg.

-Table \ref{tab:CMP} exhibits the comparison among different previous solutions and \name. \name shows the superiority over all previous solutions.
-Compared with q-FFL and FedMGDA+, \name achieves model fairness gain without sacrificing the model performance.
+\textbf{Local Model Adaption Phase: Personalized FL Solutions.} These solutions leverage various strategies to adapt the global model to each local dataset.
+Some recent solutions include \cite{t2020personalized, fallah2020personalized, ammad2019federated}.
+A good survey can be found in \cite{tan2022towards}.
+Note that personalized FL solutions can be used together with the solutions in the global model training phase to further enhance the performance.